krolow/queue-run/docs/Intro.md

 :::info ESM, JavaScript, and TypeScript

 All the examples are in TypeScript.
-Regardless, when using ESM imports, file imports must include the proper extension (`.js`, `.jsc`, or `.jsm`).
+Regardless, when using ESM imports, file imports must include the proper extension (`.js`, `.cjs`, or `.mjs`).

 If your project is ESM (`package.json` contains `type: "module"`), then imports would use the filename extension `.js`.

-If your project is CommonJS, then imports would use the filename extension `.jsm`, as your project is compiled to support ESM.
+If your project is CommonJS, then imports would use the filename extension `.mjs`, as your project is compiled to support ESM.
 :::

 You can also fetch (GET), update (PUT), and delete (DELETE) an individual resource: